jbcoe/polymorphic_value/draft.md

 Changes in P0201R4

-* Clarify authors agreement with LEWG design changes.
+* Clarify authors' agreement with LEWG design changes.

 * Add wording to clarify meaning of custom copier and deleter.